Different Types of AI Agents That Power the Modern Systems

 Real-Time Statistics:

-Spiceworks states According to IBM Security Reports, on-premise AI reduces data breach risks by 65.2% and is most preferred by industries with strict regulatory requirements.
+Spiceworks states that according to IBM Security Reports, on-premise AI reduces data breach risks by 65.2% and is most preferred by industries with strict regulatory requirements.

 These AI agents process data locally on edge devices like smartphones, IoT, or autonomous machines to reduce dependency on cloud computing.
 This enhances processing speed, lowers latency, and enables real-time decision-making.